 A Comprehensive Overview: Diving into the Consonant-Vowel Landscape

 To truly understand the hunt for our five-letter word, we need to establish some fundamental concepts.
 What exactly defines a vowel and a consonant?
 Vowels are generally considered to be the letters a, e, i, o, u, and sometimes y.
 They are characterized by an open vocal tract during pronunciation, allowing air to flow relatively freely.
-Consonants, on the other hand, involve some form of obstruction in the vocal tract, such as the tongue, teeth, or lips.
+On top of that, consonants, on the other hand, involve some form of obstruction in the vocal tract, such as the tongue, teeth, or lips.
 Examples include b, c, d, f, g, h, j, k, l, m, n, p, q, r, s, t, v, w, x, z.

 Trends and Latest Developments: Data and Dictionaries in the Digital Age